 Market arguments are increasingly gaining ground in the public and political arena, trivialising exploitative practices such as prostitution and surrogacy.
 Let us take a look at the people who defend or condemn these practices.

 – People who defend prostitution are also those who promote surrogacy.
-Using the market’s arguments about individual autonomy, they justify these practices as a right to decide on the use of one’s own body and one’s ability to offer paid services.
-They thijack those feminist principles which show that the body and the person are one and the same under the slogan “our body, ourselves”.
+Using the market’s arguments about individual autonomy, they justify these practices as a right to decide about the use of one’s own body and one’s ability to provide paid services.
+They hijack those feminist principles that show that the body and the person are one and the same under the slogan “our body, ourselves”.
 To have access to a woman’s body is to have access to a human being; and no one can have access to a person, which a fundamental principle of equality.

 There are many similarities between prostitution and surrogacy, but surrogacy involves a heavy mobilisation of institutions in its favour :

-- lawyers involved in drawing up surrogacy contracts or helping to draft the regulations that pave the way for surrogacy, far removed from issues of social justice.
+• Lawyers involved in drawing up surrogacy contracts or helping to draft the regulations that pave the way for surrogacy, are far removed from issues of social justice.

-- governments, national regulators and elected representatives who should be serving the people, not these markets.
+• Governments, national regulators and elected representatives who should be serving the people, not the market.

 All these institutions bear a heavy responsibility for the development of this practice, which is contrary to human rights.
-Perhaps one day they will be called to account.
+Perhaps one day they will be held to account.

 [2] http://abolition-ms.org/nos-actions-fr/contexte-gpa/oui-la-gpa-transfrontiere-releve-de-la-traite-humaine-et-du-trafic-denfants/